 Bad weather happens, especially in Texas and other Gulf Coast states.
 Often it's hurricanes that cause most of the damage in this region.
-But with the hurricane front relatively quiet since Ike in 2008, knock wood, the flood of storm claims more recently has been driven largely by alleged hailstorm damage.
-And Hidalgo County remains at the eye this storm.
-More than half of the roughly 21,000 hailstorm suits filed in Texas between 2012 and 2015 were filed in this largely agricultural county at Texas's southern tip along the Rio Grande.
+But with the hurricane front relatively quiet since Ike in 2008, knock wood, the flood of storm claims more recently has been driven largely by alleged <a href="https://hailstorm.coa.ni.nlm.ni.

+filed in this largely agricultural county at Texas's southern tip along the Rio Grande.
 And in 2016 it remained a favorite jurisdiction for hailstorm plaintiffs' lawyers, particularly for Steve Mostyn and his associates at the Houston-based Mostyn Law Firm.